 An ignition interlock device prevents an individual from driving their vehicle if they have any detectable amount of alcohol in their breath.
 The machine is similar to a breathalyzer, where the driver must blow into the machine to determine their breath-alcohol concentration.

-Under Tex, Penal Code 49.09(h), Texas law requires any person who has been charged with a second or subsequent DWI within five years of the previous DWI offense to install and maintain a “deep-lung” air device, or ignition interlock device, on any car they own or operate.
+Texas Penal Code 49.09(h) requires any person who receives a second or subsequent DWI within five years of the previous DWI offense to install and maintain a “deep-lung” air device, or ignition interlock device, on any car they own or operate.
 Many courts will also impose an ignition interlock device installation for other DWI offenses or when an individual is on probation for a DWI offense.

-If an individual has been charged with a DWI in Texas, their driver’s license can be suspended under Tex.
-Transp.
-Code § 521.344.
+A DWI conviction will result in suspension of the convicted individual’s license under Texas Transportation Code Section 521.344.
 The suspension cannot begin before the date of conviction and no later than the 30th day after conviction.
 The following are the statutory driver’s license suspensions for DWI offenses: